Skip to main content

 L2 confidence scores are mapped to the 5-level API severity (CRITICAL → INFO) for consistency with L1.
 See Detection Engine for threshold details.

-The L2 model also classifies 35 specific attack techniques, including:
+The L2 model classifies 35 specific attack techniques that map to the threat families above.
+Examples include:

 • instruction_override - Direct instruction manipulation